 To prevail in an injury lawsuit arising from an automotive vehicle accident, an injured party must establish that another driver’s negligence caused the accident.
 To prove negligence in civil court, our Columbia car accident lawyers must demonstrate four factors: duty of care, breach, causation, and damages.
 As with any other court proceeding, proving a necessary element requires evidence.
 When a chain reaction accident occurs, multiple parties could be to blame.
 Therefore, it is important to gather evidence that supports your allegation that another driver was to blame.

 An accident investigator will take photographs of the scene to analyze details of the crash site.
 Because the best evidence is available immediately after a crash, any pictures you take following an accident could provide important details.
 For example, the position of the vehicles and the damage they sustained would help an accident reconstructionist piece together how the accident occurred.
 Additionally, photographs of skid marks or other markings on the road surface could assist in establishing speeds, changes in direction, and impact forces.

 In some cases, surveillance video from a neighboring business or home is available.
 However, this crucial information might not be retained indefinitely.
 Many video systems only store a few days or weeks of information.
-If you fail to contact our South Carolina attorneys as soon as possible, this valuable footage could be lost forever.
+If you fail to contact our Lexington car accident attorneys as soon as possible, this valuable footage could be lost forever.

 Examination of Vehicles

 Photographs are helpful in understanding the aftermath of an accident.
 However, it is likely that an accident investigator will also examine the actual vehicles involved.
 By evaluating the extent and location of the damage each vehicle sustained, an investigator could determine the direction and force of the impact.
 Combined with photographs taken at the accident scene, an examination of the vehicles should enable an experienced investigator to map out the accident.